CountDSanula/Budget-Buddy/README.md

 # Budget-Buddy
-Budgeting software to track, visualize, and adjust spending habits and improve your finances
+Budgeting application to track, visualize, and adjust spending habits and improve your finances

+Use Windows + . to add Icons during Category creation